seven-dillenia/DAI-Codex/assets/codex/letters_and_notes/a_supply_list.md

-A meticulous list of necessary supplies found in a birdwatcher's journal:
+<i> A meticulous list of necessary supplies found in a birdwatcher's journal: </i>

 Rations
 New boots
 Rope, several lengths